khanalg44/cricket_data/03_ipl/README.md

 - Reading the scorecard from a yaml files.
 The match files can be downloaded from [cricsheet website.](https://cricsheet.org/downloads/).
 - Finding top players (Batsman and Bowler) across various categories.
 - Consistency analysis of different players
-- Finding out the best batsman in IPL.
+- Finding out the best batsman/bowler in IPL.

 ## Code Dependencies
 This code uses, `numpy`, `pandas`, and `yaml`.
 Which can be installed in your system using standard methods like `pip`.